Valentines Day Dinner

 Pudding, about 69p

 It looked great and tasted divine.
-Needless to say, the remaining fruit and cream was used in the next few days with something else, and the cake left after the heart shapes were cut out was used in a trifle.
+Needless to say, the remaining fruit and cream was used in the next few days with something else.
+The cake left after the heart shapes were cut out was used in a trifle.

 You could use any variation of this.
 How about a lemon or orange sponge with a tin of drained basics mandarins.
-Or any fruit at all made into a compote by very gently heating with a little sugar until the juices run, or some of the basics frozen red berry fruits £1.30/400g Sainsbury, left to defrost with a little sugar mixed in to make a jus.
-Or some apple slices, with or without skin, fried in a little butter.
+Any fruit at all made into a compote by very gently heating with a little sugar until the juices run, or some of the basics frozen red berry fruits £1.30/400g Sainsbury, left to defrost with a little sugar mixed in to make a jus.
+Some apple slices, with or without skin, fried in a little butter would work well.
 Or have a look at the Victoria Sponge post, any of those variations would work just fine.

 I like to keep fruit liquers in the cupboard, this is just the place to add a dash to whatever fruit you use.
 Raspberry trifle is lush with a dash of raspberry liquer added to the fruit.
 You could use any of those strange coloured things if you have any in the cupboard, that Blue Curacao that seemed a good idea at the time.
 Not too much, put a tblsp in, stir well and taste, then go from there.